lips-hci/stereo_ae400/README.md

 ```
   note: If you have set IP address in the file network.json, it will be used first.

-        Otherwise, AE400 will use default IP address (192.168.0.100)
+  otherwise, AE400 will use default IP address (192.168.0.100)

-5. run the app locally.
+5. run the app on desktop.
 ```
   $ bazel run //app/ae400_camera
 ```

-  note: make sure the host, AE400, and remote robot are at the same network domain
+  note: make sure the host, AE400, and remote robot are at the same network domain, so they can connect to each other.

  - Open a web brower, connect to http://localhost:3000
  - From left panel, select ae400_camera checkbox to enable depth/color channels for streaming.

  ![screenshotOfIssacSight](screenshot_IssacSight_ae400_demo.jpg)

-#### (optional) Deploy and run the app remotely
+### Deploy and run the app remotely (optional)

 1. deploy the app to Jetson Nano(robot) remotely if you have one.

-  Command format (host side):
+  note: if you need Jetson TX2 support, please contact us.

+  Use below command on your host side.
 ```
   # deplay.sh --remote_user <username_on_robot>
                -p //app/ae400_camera:ae400_camera-pkg